chrishoward-au/Architect/readme.txt

 = Do you provide refunds =
 Yes!
 We're pretty flexible on refunds, allowing 60 days.
 But we would like you to make sure you've done everything possible to get Architect to work to your requirements, especially seeking support on our help desk.

-= Do you have a demo version? =
-Yes.
-A "lite" version that displays only posts is available on request to support@pizazzwp.com

-= Does a licence have an expiry =
-Yes.
-12 months.

-= How many sites can I install Architect on? =
-As per Headway licencing agreement

-= Can I install Architect on client sites using my licence? = As per Headway licencing agreement

 = If I deactivate Architect, will I lose all my Blueprints = No. We don't delete any of your data.
 In the future a method will be provided for you to remove all Architect data if you really need to.